 - No debt traps: No roll overs, no refinancing!
-LendUp provides a safe loan that puts you in control.
-We don't make money when things go wrong.
-Instead, we work with you to provide a no-fee repayment solution.
+When you can't pay back your loan on time we will work with you to provide a no-fee repayment solution.

-- Clear terms: We want to encourage responsible borrowing.
+- Clear terms: We want to encourage responsible borrowing, so we aim to provide clear terms to our borrowers.
 We make money when customers pay us back, not when they get deeper in debt.

-- The LendUp Ladder: Designed to put customers on a path to apply for more money at rates that can be under 30%.
+- The LendUp Ladder: Designed to put financially responsible customers on a path to apply for larger amounts of money, often at lower interest rates.
 Ladder availability varies by state.

 After considering her options, Pamela chose to borrow from LendUp.